-Altium also assists you with defining the trace widths and thicknesses of routing with its Characteristic Impedance Driven Width option within the Routing Width design rule.
-PCB layout has never been easier for circuit boards with volatile memory, non-volatile memory, timing and clock dependencies, or for differential pairs.
+Altium Designer also assists you with defining the trace widths and thicknesses of routing with its Characteristic Impedance Driven Width option within the Routing Width design rule.
+PCB layout has never been easier for circuit boards with volatile RAM, non-volatile RAM, timing and clock dependencies, or for differential pairs.
 Use PCB design software which can get the job done accurately and efficiently for you.

-To learn more about DDR4 PCB Layout Guidelines, talk to an expert at Altium.
+To learn more about DDR4 PCB Layout Guidelines, talk to an expert at Altium Designer.